 - 12. Summary of Petitioner's contentions in support of alleged error in assessment: - a) There are errors in the calculation of agricultural value for the agricultural land.
-A total of 45 acres of land has experienced damaging flooding more than five times in the past ten years. - b) An additional 55 acres has experienced less damaging floods, but still more than two times in the past ten years. - c) The 45 acres should receive the negative 50% influence factor for flooding and 55 acres should receive the negative 30% influence factor. - d) All of this land lies in the 100-year flood plain and is thus subject to restrictions due to this status and impacting the value of the land. - 13.
+A total of 39 acres of land has experienced damaging flooding more than 5 times in the past 10 years and should receive the negative 50% influence factor for flooding. - b) All of this land lies in the 100-year flood plain and is thus subject to restrictions due to this status and impacting the value of the land. - 13.
 Summary of Respondent's contentions in support of the assessment: - a) Respondent contends Petitioner's evidence does not prove flooding of subject five times in ten years.
-Respondent admits flooding occurs but states that evidence from records of John T. Myers High Water Levels for the Year submitted by Petitioner and pictures submitted by Petitioner only prove two or three years of flooding in a ten-year period leading up to the March 1, 2002 reassessment. - b) Respondent also contends Petitioner presented no evidence to prove crop loss any time in the ten year period leading up to the 2002 reassessment, which the county defined as 1991 through 2001. - c) Respondent presented as evidence a highlighted map of the subject area with three bridges marked and the river level at which those bridges flood.
+Respondent admits flooding occurs but states that evidence from the records of John T. Myers High Water Levels for the Year submitted by Petitioner and pictures submitted by Petitioner only prove two or three years of flooding in a ten-year period leading up to the March 1, 2002 reassessment. - b) Respondent also contends Petitioner presented no evidence to prove crop loss any time in the ten year period leading up to the 2002 reassessment, which the county defined as 1991 through 2001. - c) Respondent presented as evidence a highlighted map of the subject area with three bridges marked and the river level at which those bridges flood.